KamikazeXeX/arma-3-force-task-force-radio/README.md

 2. Joined the correct TeamSpeak server.
 3. Joined the correct TeamSpeak channel.

-It will display a appropriate warning and then kick them from the server.
+It will display a appropriate warning and then kick them from the server if they do not complete what is asked within the time you configure (default 30 seconds).

 ## Installation
 Simply copy the TFS_fnc_ftfar_init.sqf to the root of your mission file and append the contents of init.sqf and description.ext to your existing files respectively.